 The delegate of Ukraine presented the EIA stressing that the document went through the assessment of 17 international experts.
-He explained that the EIA addresses additional aspects that were not considered in previous reports, including a rationale conduct for the transboundary EIA process, information on the socio-economic situation in the areas of the Lower Danube Basin, scientific projections to determine the potential impact of Phase II on the restoration of the environment in the affected zones, an updated assessment of transboundary aspects of some project activities and their habitat loss, considerations of alternative navigation routes and their possible environmental impact.
-Annex II has been particularly developed to secure answers to questions and comments expressed by the Romanian NGOs, International Non-Governmental Organizations, Romanian Public and representatives of the Romanian authorities.
+He explained that the EIA addressed additional aspects that were not considered in previous reports, including a rationale conduct for the transboundary EIA process, information on the socio-economic situation in the areas of the Lower Danube Basin, scientific projections to determine the potential impact of Phase II on the restoration of the environment in the affected zones, an updated assessment of transboundary aspects of some project activities and their habitat loss, considerations of alternative navigation routes and their possible environmental impact.
+Annex II had been particularly developed to secure answers to questions and comments expressed by the Romanian NGOs, International Non-Governmental Organizations, Romanian Public and representatives of the Romanian authorities.
 The delegate of Ukraine concluded by informing that the Ramsar Convention stopped monitoring this file after considering that the conservation of the concerned wetlands is satisfactory.

 The delegate of Romania thanked Ukrainian authorities for the efforts in improving communication.
-Yet, he noted that there are still several gaps and shortcoming in the EIA.
-For instance, the mathematical modelling used by Ukraine is based on data which were not transmitted to the Romanian side, despite several requests in this sense.
-Moreover, according to the authorities of Romania, the EIA focuses almost exclusively on the impact of the works on the Ukrainian side of the Delta while the transboundary impact is not properly assessed.
-In conclusion, the authorities of Romania considered themselves not completely-reassured by the EIA since this does not deal with all the environmental consequences rising up from the project and the consultations undertaken under the Espoo Convention where not duly taken into account.
+Yet, he noted several gaps and shortcoming in the EIA.
+For instance, the mathematical modelling used by Ukraine, based on data which were not transmitted to the Romanian side, despite several requests in this sense.
+Moreover, according to the authorities of Romania, the EIA focused almost exclusively on the impact of the works on the Ukrainian side of the Delta while the transboundary impact had not been properly assessed.
+In conclusion, the authorities of Romania were completely-reassured by the EIA since this did not address all the environmental consequences rising up from the project and the consultations undertaken under the Espoo Convention where not duly taken into account.
 Romania finally requested that the impact of project is further assessed before continuing with the implementation of Phase two.

-The Committee took note of the reports of both Ukrainian and Romanian authorities and of comments and concern from other Parties and Observers and, following a ballot, it decided to keep the case file open and instructed the Secretariat to reiterate its requests for feedback to the other concerned stakeholders.
+Following a ballot, the Committee decided to keep the case file open and instructed the Secretariat to reiterate its requests for feedback to the other concerned stakeholders.

-In January 2013 the Secretariat addressed a reminder to the EU, UNESCO, the Espoo Convention, the WCMC and the Ramsar Convention.
+In January 2013 the Secretariat addressed a reminder to the EU, UNESCO, the Espoo Convention, the WCMC and the Ramsar Convention for their views on the EIA.

 The Ramsar Convention confirmed that the file opened under Article 3.2 of the Convention (human-induced negative changes) had been closed, together with the file related to the Dniestr River Delta, after the submission of information and reports by Ukraine at the occasion of the 11th meeting of the Conference of the Parties to the Ramsar Convention.
-The decision was based both on the information submitted and on the consideration that the Ramsar Administrative Authority in Kyiv took the responsibility to declare publicly that no negative change will occur through the planned works.
-More particularly regarding the file opened for the Bystroe Channel in 2003, the Ramsar Convention reiterated its concern that the trilateral cooperation between Ukraine, Romania and the Republic of Moldova shall continue and be developed further in order to elaborate and coherently implement a sub-basin management plan for the Danube Delta.
+The decision was based both on the information submitted and on the consideration that the Ramsar Administrative Authority in Kyiv took the responsibility to declare publicly that no negative change will occur through the planned works..